Table of Contents

 |Restrictive lung diseases||They are characterized by decreased lung compliance as a result of:

-Examination: Auscultation: Normal lungs fields, pulmonary function tests are used to differentiate restrictive from obstructive pulmonary diseases.
+Examination: Auscultation: Normal lung fields, pulmonary function tests are used to differentiate restrictive from obstructive pulmonary diseases.

 |Vascular lung diseases||Most common disorder affecting pulmonary vessels is pulmonary emboli.